-Splashing your cash on physical possessions to reward yourself won’t just send you bankrupt.
+Splashing your cash on physical possessions to reward yourself won’t just send you to bankruptcy.
 When you constantly rely on external things to motivate you, you’re in real danger of never being satisfied.

-Instead, ignite your motivation internally by investing in experiences which allow you to feel those feelings you believe you will have when you’re successful.
+Instead, ignite your motivation internally by investing in experiences that allow you to feel those feelings you believe you will have when you’re successful.

 If becoming a public speaker is a dream you have, invest in Toastmasters or a public speaking program.
 If whisking you and your partner away for a luxury weekend at a second’s notice fits your definition of success, save over time to do this.

 Don’t just set your sights on the pot of gold at the end of the rainbow.
-Practice feeling success at each step in your journey.
+Your motivation for success will improve when you practice feeling successful at each step in your journey.

-Money may not buy us happiness but financial freedom is having freedom of choice and freedom of choice means wider opportunities for greater happiness.
-Risks and growth always pose threat to our mental and emotional stability.
+Money may not buy us happiness, but financial freedom is having freedom of choice, and freedom of choice means wider opportunities for greater happiness.
+Risks and growth always pose a threat to our mental and emotional stability.

 By learning proactive skills that strengthen your resilience in your personal and working life, you can lift your motivation to tackle challenges with greater courage.
 You have a backup plan and safety nets to catch you when you fall.

-Whether it’s a money mindset coach, a performance coach, a business coach or a relationship coach…open up the conversation.
-Get to know yourself better, make plans to clear the hurdles and get ready to sprint!
+We are not alone in this world, and we can always seek support from others to help us regain our motivation for success.
+Whether it’s a money mindset coach, a performance coach, a business coach, or a relationship coach, open up the conversation.
+Get to know yourself better, make plans to clear the hurdles, and get ready to sprint!

-When you increase emphasis and focus upon certain things, feelings and thoughts, you are telling your brain these things are important.
-The feelings and thoughts will become more easily amplified and neural pathways which access similar feelings and thoughts become activated.
+When you increase emphasis and focus on certain things, feelings, and thoughts, you are telling your brain these things are important.
+The feelings and thoughts will become more easily amplified and neural pathways that access similar feelings and thoughts become activated.

 Stimulate and train your brain to increase its stretch.
-Direct it to dwell on positive experiences and results you have had, and deliberately share in conversations these feelings and results are what you want more of.
+Direct it to dwell on positive experiences and results you have had, and deliberately share in conversations that you want more of these feelings and results.

 Share with them more of what you desire to experience and achieve.
 You create a greater likelihood of receiving favorable surprises in answer to your requests.

-Examine your relationships by asking yourself what aspects are healthy for you and bring you happiness.
+Examine your relationships by asking yourself which aspects are healthy for you and bring you happiness.
 Also, consider what you contribute to that relationship and whether doing so brings you happiness.